-Unit- I (11 hrs)
+Unit- I (12 hrs)

-General Characters (Cyanophyceae, Chlorophyceae, Phaeophyceae and Rhodophyceae) structure, organisation, reproduction, life history and Classification of algae by F. E. Fritsch (1935).
-Economic importance of Algae - Source and uses of Agar agar, Carrageenin, SCP, Chlorellin and Diatomite.
-Algae and sewage disposal.
-Algae as food and fodder.
+General characters, thallus organisation, reproduction and life cycle patterns of algae.
+Outline of classification of algae by F. E. Fritsch (1935).
+Economic importance of algae.
 Algae as indicators of pollution.

-Unit -II (15 hrs)
+Unit -II (16 hrs)

-A detailed study on the structure, reproduction and lifecycle of the following genera; Oscillatoria, Chlamydomonas, Oedogonium, Caulerpa, Sargassum and Polysiphonia.
+Study on the thallus structure, reproduction and life cycle of the following genera: Oscillatoria, Chlamydomonas, Oedogonium, Caulerpa, Sargassum and Polysiphonia.